-Beaches here, such as Bavaro Beach and Macao Beach, are incredible white-sandy stretches of coastline that are perfect for a day’s swimming and sunbathing.
-The water is often calm here, but it can get a bit choppy.
+Beaches in Punta Cana, such as Bavaro Beach and Macao Beach, are incredible white-sandy stretches of coastline that are perfect for a day’s swimming and sunbathing.
+The water is often calm there, but it can get a bit choppy.

-For one of the best places to swim in the area, head to Hoyo Azul.
+For one of the best places to swim in Punta Cana, head to Hoyo Azul.
 This watering hole looks out of this world, and jumping into the clear blue water on a hot day is a must!

 Staying in Punta Cana, take a visit to Indigenous Eyes Ecological Reserve.
 This nature reserve has shady hiking trails and lagoons for swimming.

 Jamaica has it all when it comes to a tropical island paradise, but what most tourists want are spectacular beaches, and luckily this country has those in abundance!

 For another beautiful beach with calm swimming water, head to Bloody Bay.
 The turquoise-hued water is a great place to swim, snorkel, paddle board and more.

-There are many great snorkeling spots throughout Jamaica’s coastline, but one of our favorites places to snorkel is the resort town of Montego Bay.
+One of our favorites places to snorkel is the resort town of Montego Bay.
 Head there to swim beside colorful reef fish and sting rays.
-A great underwater camera – such as this one – is a must.
+A great underwater camera – like this one – is a must.

 Both the Dominican Republic and Jamaica are islands full of tradition and colorful culture.

-For a more immersive Caribbean experience, Jamaica is probably the best choice though.
-That’s because the resorts and tourist areas in the Dominican Republic tend to be more separated from the local population.
-In Jamaica, there’s far more overlap.
+That’s because the resorts and tourist areas in the Dominican Republic tend to be more separated from the local population, whereas in Jamaica, there’s far more overlap.